modestyleaner/gitrepo/readme.txt

-igit is a version contrl system git is a free software
+git is a version contrl system git is a free software

+git add filename
+git commit -m "something to show change "